diegovalle/hoyodecrimen.com/README.md

 When a new ENVIPE comes out

-- Updated FAQ JSON+LD in the index
+- Updated FAQ JSON+LD in the /index/ page
-- Updated ENIVPE variables in the subregistro page
+- Updated ENIVPE variables in the /subregistro/ page
-- Change the last two translations for the FAQ (JSON+LD)
+- Update the FAQ JSON+LD in the /subregistro/ page